-When you think of a missionary, what is it that comes to mind?
+When you think of a missionary, what comes to mind?
 Traveling into the remote forests of the Amazon?
 Establishing a church in a small village in Africa or in the mountains of Tibet?

-When I was a kid I always loved hearing the missionary stories of living in some secluded place in the world and testifying of the miracles of God working in the midst of them.
+When I was a kid I always loved hearing the missionary stories of living in some secluded place in the world and testifying of the miracles of God working among them.

-Today, missions has taken many different paths, and during a Covid pandemic, the challenges have only increased.
-It seems every nation has been affected by the hysteria, and regardless of your position, the difficulty has been amplified in very poor countries.
+Today, missions has taken many different paths and during a time of so many uncertainties, the challenges have only increased.
+It seems every nation has been affected by hysteria, and regardless of your position, the difficulty has only amplified in very poor countries.

 The need for food, clothing, and shelter has grown among people groups already struggling to survive.
 It seems, no matter how hard we try, there appears another large community of people in crisis.